 Please could you reinforce these at home and remind your child of them when they use the internet.

-In assembly this afternoon the children were reminded of the basic rules for staying safe online and we would appreciate you reinforcing the following rules at home:
+There are some basic rules for staying safe online which we would appreciate you reinforcing at home:

 • Always ask an adult before going online